wooilahn/Graduate-Projects/README.md

 - There are various challenges with ordering delivery food for students who are currently living in the KAIST dormitory, due to the decreased number of people on the KAIST campus.

 ## Problem background
-- Recently, a popularity on delivery food service has increased due to COVID-19 pandemic.
-According to [[1]], the number or ordering delivery food has increased 27 percent due to reinforced social distancing policy by government.
+- Recently, the popularity of delivery food service has increased due to COVID-19 pandemic.
+According to [[1]], the number of ordering delivery food has increased 27 percent due to reinforced social distancing policy by the government.
 This led to a shortage of deliverymen compared to the number of delivery food orders, and their workload increased excessively [[2]].
-Students in the KAIST campus has decreased and most of them are staying in solitary-type room [[3]].
-Therefore, students who were usually enjoying delivery food with their room-mate are having problem with ordering food as living alone now.
+Students in the KAIST campus have decreased and most of them are staying in a solitary-type room [[3]].
+Therefore, students who were usually enjoying delivery food with their room-mate are having problems with ordering food as they are living alone now.
 Currently, it is difficult for students in KAIST to find friends to enjoy delivery food together.
 Also, The students are reluctant to order delivery food since the minimum cost to order the delivery food is usually expensive for them.
 Furthermore, The students are burdened with increasing tips for delivering food. [[4]].

 [1]: http://biz.newdaily.co.kr/site/data/html/2020/09/03/2020090300136.html/
 [2]: http://www.knnews.co.kr/news/articleView.php?idxno=1333218